ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #### Performance implications

 There are performance implications but they are typically mild due to hardware assistance.
 The `-fcf-protection=full` flag enables Intel's Control-Flow Enforcement Technology (CET) [^IntelCET].
 The `-mbranch-protection=standard` flag invokes similar protections in the AArch64.
-In clang it is equivalent to `-mbranch-protection=bti+pac-ret` and invokes the AArch64 Branch Target Identification (BTI) and Pointer Authentication using key A (pac-ret) [^Armclang]
+In clang `-mbranch-protection=standard` is equivalent to `-mbranch-protection=bti+pac-ret` and invokes the AArch64 Branch Target Identification (BTI) and Pointer Authentication using key A (pac-ret) [^Armclang].

 [^Armclang]: ARM Developer, [Arm Compiler armclang Reference Guide Version 6.12 -mbranch-protection](https://developer.arm.com/documentation/100067/0612/armclang-Command-line-Options/-mbranch-protection).